notionparallax/wp2frontEnd/home.md

 ## Payment

 Surprise!
-It's free for now because you're an alpha user.
+It's a dollar an issue because you're an alpha user.
 It'll be $10 an issue for everyone else when it comes out of alpha, but it'll be $1 an issue for you, forever!